128technology/docs/docs/config_syslog_tls.md

 Use the following example command to configure your device to accept the certificate.

-` configure authority router ComboWest node combo-west radius client-certificate-name radsec`
+` configure authority router ComboWest node combo-west radius client-certificate-name syslog`